German bus driver sacked for displaying 'I am German' sign | DW | 17.12.2019

 A German bus driver in the city of Dresden has been fired for displaying a sign in Germanic script advertising his nationality.
 The city's public transport authority has been forced to find new recruits abroad.

-Dresden's public transport authority has been forced to explain why one of its drivers displayed a sign reading "This bus is steered by a German driver" by the door of his bus.
+Dresden's public transport authority has been forced to explain why one of its drivers displayed a sign reading "This bus is steered by a German driver" next to the door of his bus.

 Passenger Peter Dörffel on the number 90 spotted the sign, which included a grammatical error, and took a photo of it, later telling local media portal Tag24, "I was amazed when I saw the picture."